Programs and conferences around the world

 2012.
 Born Too Soon: The Global Action Report on Preterm Birth

-March of Dimes and WHO-Geneva issued a report in 2012 presenting rates of preterm birth for 193 countries and offering recommendations for prevention and care across the preconception, maternal, newborn and child health continuum in low-, middle- and high-income countries.
-Report editors are affiliated with the March of Dimes, WHO-Geneva, Save the Children’s Saving Newborn Lives Program, and the Partnership for Maternal, Newborn and Child Health, Contributions to the report were made by several experts and the report was endorsed by 40 organizations worldwide.
+March of Dimes, in partnership with WHO-Geneva, the Partnership for Maternal, Newborn and Maternal Health and Save the Children, issued a report in May 2012 presenting the first-ever country-level rates of preterm birth for 193 countries.
+The report also offered recommendations for prevention and care across the preconception, maternal, newborn and child health continuum in low-, middle- and high-income countries.
+Report editors were affiliated with the March of Dimes, WHO-Geneva, Save the Children, and the Partnership for Maternal, Newborn and Child Health.
+Contributions to and review of the report were made by over 100 scientific experts, including several WHO staff members.
+The report was endorsed by 40 organizations worldwide and its data included in the WHO Bulletin.

 2009.
 March of Dimes White Paper on Preterm Birth: The Global and Regional Toll